jeremiah-c-leary/vhdl-style-guide/docs/instantiation_rules.rst

 instantiation_009
 #################

-This rule checks the entity name has proper case.
+This rule checks the component name has proper case.

 Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.